-An ILP can now be structured to suit all major investment strategies, suitable for private equity, private credit, real asset, loan origination and other private fund strategies.
-It brings it in line with comparable partnership vehicles in other leading jurisdictions.
 An ILP is an alternative investment fund ("AIF") and the establishment of an ILP is subject to the approval of the Central Bank of Ireland.
 An ILP is typically established as a Qualified Investor AIF (a "QIAIF") but may also be established as a Retail Investor AIF (a "RIAIF") and the new act allows an ILP to be established as an umbrella fund, with segregated liability between sub-funds.